-Coverage under the EHP Medical, Dental and Vision Plans begins the first day of the month following your date of hire, if you are benefits eligible under the Regular Eligibility Rules set forth above and you complete the online enrollment process within 30 days from your first day of work.
+Coverage under the EHP Medical, Dental and Vision Plans begins the first day of the month following your date of hire, if you are benefits eligible and you complete the online enrollment process within 30 days from your first day of work.
 Short Term Disability coverage begins the first day of the month following your date of hire, or after you complete any employment probationary period that applies to you, whichever is later.
-To be eligible under the Regular Eligibility Rules, you must be a full-time employee who is regularly scheduled to work at least 30 hours per week, or a part-time employee who is regularly scheduled to work at least 20 hours per week.
+To be eligible, you must be a full-time employee who is regularly scheduled to work at least 30 hours per week, or a part-time employee who is regularly scheduled to work at least 20 hours per week.
 You are not eligible if you are classified by your employer as a temporary employee or if you are included in a unit of employees covered by a collective bargaining agreement that does not expressly provide for participation in the Plans.
 If you do not complete the online enrollment process within 30 days from your first day of work, you will not have coverage (other than Short Term Disability) until the next annual open enrollment unless you have a family status change or qualify for Special Enrollment as explained in the Special Enrollment Rights for EHP Medical, Dental and Vision Coverage section.

-If you are employed in a position that is not benefits eligible as explained above, and you change to a benefits eligible position under the Regular Eligibility Rules, coverage begins the first day of the month after the change takes effect, provided you complete the online enrollment process within 30 days from the effective date of the change.
+If you are employed in a position that is not benefits eligible as explained above, and you change to a benefits eligible position, coverage begins the first day of the month after the change takes effect, provided you complete the online enrollment process within 30 days from the effective date of the change.
 Short Term Disability coverage will not begin until after you complete any employment probationary period that applies to you.